luythoangduy/MemAugModel/README.md

 # Memory-Augmented Chest X-Ray Classification

-Implementation of **"Mitigating Class Imbalance in Chest X-Ray Classification with Memory-Augmented Models"**
+This is an expanded implementation from the paper **"Mitigating Class Imbalance in Chest X-Ray Classification with Memory-Augmented Models"**.

 A memory-augmented neural network for multi-label chest X-ray classification on the ChestX-ray14 dataset, using FastAI and two-phase training strategy.